São Paulo: Museums

 MASP has one of world's most important collections of European art.
 The most important collections cover Italian and French painting schools.
 The museum was founded by Assis Chateaubriand and is directed by Pietro Maria Bardi.
 Its headquarters, opened in 1968, were designed by Lina Bo Bardi.
 MASP organizes temporary exhibitions in special areas.
 Brazilian and international exhibitions of contemporary arts, photography, design and architecture take turn during the whole year.

 Located next to the Luz metro station, the Pinacoteca do Estado de São Paulo was projected by architect Ramos de Azevedo in 1895.
 It was constructed to house an Arts Lyceum.
 In 1911, it became a museum, where it hosts a number of art exhibitions, such as bronze statues of French sculptor Auguste Rodin took place in 2001.
 There is also a permanent exhibition on the "Resistance" movement that took place during military dictatorship in the Republican period, including a reconstructed prison cell where political prisoners were kept.

 The Catavento Museum is an interactive museum, inaugurated in 2009.
 It is dedicated to science and its dissemination, and is located in the Palácio das Indústrias ("Palace of the Industries").
 The 12,000 square meter space is divided into 4 sections: "Universo" ("Universe"),"Vida" ("Life"), "Engenho" ("Ingenuity") and "Sociedade" ("Society") and has more than 250 installations.
 Aimed at young audiences, it was founded by the state secretariats of culture and education, with an investment of 20 million reais after 14 months of construction.

-The Oca (oca means thatched house in Native Brazilian Tupi-Guarani) is a white, spaceship-like building sitting in the greens of Ibirapuera Park.
-An exhibition place with more than 10 e3m2.
-Modern art, Native Brazilian art, and photography are some of the topics of past thematic exhibitions.

-Museu da Imagem e do Som (Image and Sound Museum) preserves music, cinema, photography and graphical arts.
-MIS has a collection of more than 200,000 images.
-It has more than 1,600 fiction videotapes, documentaries and music and 12,750 titles recorded in Super 8 and 16 mm film.
-MIS organizes concerts, cinema and video festivals and photography and graphical arts exhibitions.

 The Museum of Art of the Parliament of São Paulo is a contemporary art museum housed in the Palácio 9 de Julho, the Legislative Assembly of São Paulo house.
 The museum is run by the Department of Artistic Heritage of the Legislative Assembly and has paintings, sculpture, prints, ceramics and photographs, exploring the Brazilian contemporary art.

-The Museu do Futebol (Football Museum) is at the famous soccer stadium Paulo Machado de Carvalho, which was built in 1940 during Getúlio Vargas presidency.
-The museum shows the history of soccer with a special attention to the memories, emotions and cultural values promoted by the sport during the 20th and 21st centuries in Brazil.
-The visit also includes fun and interactive activities, 16 rooms from the permanent collection, plus a temporary exposition.